Submissions

 INSTRUCTIONS FOR AUTHORS

-Published articles may comprise an empirical study using an acceptable research strategy, such as a survey, case study, experiment, archival analysis, etc. It may contain a theoretical study aimed at advancing a current theory or adapting a theory to local conditions.
-It may arise from theoretical studies aimed at reviewing and/or synthesizing an existing theory as well.
-Concepts and underlying principles should be emphasized, with enough background information to help orient any non-specialist reader in the particular subject area.
+Published articles may comprise empirical studies using acceptable research strategies, such as survey, case study, experiment, archival analysis, etc. They also include theoretical studies aimed at advancing current theory or adapting theory to local conditions or they may arise from theoretical studies aimed at reviewing and/or synthesizing existing theory and practice in the field of education and science.
+Concepts and underlying principles should be emphasized with enough background information to orient any reader who is not a specialist in the subject area.
+Within the manuscript, authors should make clear how the presented analysis deals with efficiency and/or responsibility issues.
+It is also recommendable that at least one of these key issues appears within the key words of the manuscripts.

-The manuscript should focus on at least one of the following topics:
+In general, submitted manuscripts must focus on at least one of the following research areas:

-• the theory and methodology of pedagogy and education;
+• Theory and methodology of pedagogy and education;

 General information

-• Manuscripts are accepted only in English.
-If authors are not native speakers, using proofreading services are strongly recommended.
-This helps to avoid negative comments from reviewers.
-Consequently, a sufficiently high level of language quality prevents delays in the review process.
+• All manuscripts must be written in English.
+If the authors are not native speakers, we strongly recommend using proofreading services.
+This would avoid negative comments from the reviewers.
+Consequently, high level of language quality can avoid delays in the review process.

-• A typical manuscript submitted as a full research paper should have between 7,000 and 12,000 words (including tables, figures and footnotes); A short communication should not exceed 7,000 words (including tables, figures and footnotes), and a review study should not exceed 9,000 words (including tables, figures and footnotes).
-Manuscripts that significantly exceed these limits will be critically reviewed with respect to the length.
+• A typical manuscript as Full research paper should have between 7,000 and 9,000 words (including tables, figures and footnotes); Short communication should not exceed 7,000 words (including tables, figures and footnotes), and Review study should not exceed 9,000 words (including tables, figures and footnotes).
+Manuscripts that exceed these limits will be critically reviewed with respect to the length.

-• A typical manuscript consists of the following sections: Title, Abstract, Keywords, Highlights, Introduction, Materials and Methods, Results, Discussion, Conclusion, Acknowledgements (if necessary), References, and Appendix (if necessary).
-Short communications and review studies usually do not have the IMRAD structure typical for full research papers.
-However, they should have specified goal and they must contain the literature review.
+• A typical manuscript should consist of the following sections: Title, Abstract, Keywords, Introduction, Materials and methods, Results, Discussion, Conclusion, Acknowledgements (if necessary), References, and Appendix (if necessary).

-• The abstract should amount to between 100 and 200 words for all types of manuscripts.
+• Abstract should be between 100 and 200 words for all types of manuscripts.

-• Each manuscript should contain up to 6 keywords.
-All keywords must follow alphabetical order, separated by commas.
+• Each manuscript should have up to 6 keywords.
+All keywords must be in alphabetical order, separated by commas, and aligned with the journal’s key topics.

-• Research highlights contain core results and findings or conclusions of the manuscript.
-Highlights comprise 2-4 bullet points (max.
-250 characters per bullet point including spaces).
+• Research highlights contain the core results, findings or conclusions of the manuscript.
+Highlights are emphasized in 2-4 bullet points (max.
+100 characters per bullet point including spaces).
+Highlights are also submitted as a text into the submission form in the editorial system.
 Examples of highlights:

-• The assessment of the quality of higher education institutions via a quantitative approach;
+• The assessment of the quality of higher education institutions via quantitative approach

-• The level of self-efficacy (GSES) of CZU students is significantly elevated;
+• The level of self-efficacy of CULS students is significantly heightened

-• E-learning barriers in higher education and responsibility of school leaders;
+• E-learning barriers in higher education and responsibility of school’s leaders

 • A proposed financing model for the Czech higher educational system.

-• All details required by any funding and grant-awarding agencies should be mentioned in the Acknowledgement(s) as follows:
+• Please mention all details required by any funding and grant-awarding agencies in the Acknowledgement(s) as follows:

-• “This article was supported by the [name of the grant agency] under the [name of the grant] Grant, number [number of the grant].”
+• “This article was supported by the [name of the grant agency] under Grant [name of the grant], number [number of the grant].”

 Style guidelines

-• Authors are asked to use the Times New Roman text font, size 12, normal spacing and justified.
+• Please use text font Times New Roman of the size 12, normal spacing and justified.

-• The work should be a simple one-column text (please, do not follow the final formatting of the ERIES Journal as a template).
-The Technical Editor will arrange the manuscript after its acceptation.
+• Text should be simple one-column text (do not follow the final formatting of the ERIES Journal as a template).
+The manuscript will be formatted by the technical editor after the acceptation.

 Tables and figures

-• The numbers of all tables and figures must observe the order of their appearance in the text.
-All tables and figures must be referred to in the text and titled in the following manner: “Table 1: [the name of the table], [the year(s) captured in the data], (reference if necessary)”, and “Figure 1: [the name of the figure], the year(s) captured in the data], (reference if necessary)”.
+• All tables and figures must be numbered continuously as they appeared in the text.
+All tables and figures must be referred in the text and titled as follows: “Table 1: [name of the table], [year(s) captured in the data], (reference if necessary)”, and “Figure 1: [name of the figure], year(s) captured in the data], (reference if necessary)”.

-• Titles should be written in the Times New Roman font, size 11, as well as the text inside the table(s) or figure(s).
+• Title should be Times New Roman font of size 11, as well as the text inside table(s) or figure(s).

-• The use of expressions such as “above” or “below” is disapproved in the manuscript when referring to used tables and figures.
-Tables and figures can be moved within the text during final modifications by the Technical editor.
-Authors should always refer to the tables or figures directly using a caption.
+• Please do not use in the manuscript expressions such as: “above” or “below”; when referring to used table(s) and figure(s).
+Table(s) and figure(s) can be moved higher or lower in the text during the final formatting by the Technical editor.
+Author(s) should always refer directly using caption of table(s) or figure(s).

-• If a manuscript includes large tables or figures, authors can place them in the Appendix.
+• If the manuscript includes large table(s) or figure(s), then the author(s) can place them in the Appendix.

 Alternative 1 12 20